You want smart political talk without the meltdowns?

 Republicans are lost.

-Um my hope for Donald Trump is I I know he's going up against not only a democratic immediate establishment, but also a Republican establishment.
+My hope for Donald Trump is I know he's going up against not only a Democratic and media establishment, but also a Republican establishment that is gonna, they're gonna cower.

 When you don't vote, you let another church explode.